-Study Hall
+Study Hall:

-Students who wish to visit the library during study hall must obtain a signed pass from the librarian prior to the hour of their assigned study hall.
+Students who wish to visit the library during study hall must obtain a signed pass from the librarian before 7:15 AM the day of their assigned study hall.
 There are a limited number of study hall passes available and students should plan ahead if their homework requires them to use the library's collection during their assigned study hall.
-Last minute pass requests will not be honored.
+Last minute pass requests will not be honored, and please understand that the librarian can only issue passes from study hall and not from academic classes.